-little Indiana and family had the chance to get up close and personal with the alpaca herd at Whispering Pines Alpaca in Nashville, Indiana.
+We had the chance to get up close and personal with the alpaca herd at Whispering Pines Alpaca in Nashville, Indiana.
 Here at this Brown County alpaca farm, you can hand feed these big eyed beauties.

-Nashville, Indiana: Whispering Pines Alpaca Farm
+Whispering Pines Alpaca Farm in Nashville, Indiana

 Owner Bill Schnackel was waiting for us as we pulled up the long tree-lined driveway.
-This is Brown County!
+This is Brown County.
 As we made our way to the fenced in area where the alpaca are kept, I could see heads turn.

-Bill passed around cups of food so the boys (and my hubby) could feed these soft, adorable animals.
-I couldn’t–as picture-taker, I had to keep my hands free of snacks.
+Bill passed around cups of food so the boys (and my husband) could feed these soft, adorable animals.
+As picture-taker, I had to keep my hands free of snacks.
 I’m not sure who was more excited: our boys for having the chance to feed the alpaca or the alpaca for having a nice little snack time.

-Indiana Alpaca Farm
+Nashville, Indiana Alpaca Farm

 Here at Whispering Pines Alpaca Farm, the boys and girls are kept apart.
-Otherwise, as Bill says, there would be babies all over the place!
+Otherwise, as Bill says, there would be babies all over the place.
 They can still see each other.
-Apparently alpacas are so social that they can die from depression if kept away from the herd!
+Apparently alpacas are so social that they can die from depression if kept away from the herd.

 They look so cute with those big eyes and foofy hair.
 However–they are also a bit skittish around strangers.
 They are totally fine with eating out of your hand but if you try to pet their backs or the top of their heads?
 Not so much.

 But that’s okay.
-As you can see, the alpaca couldn’t seem to resist the scent of Kid #2 and his little three year old head!
+As you can see, the alpaca couldn’t seem to resist the scent of Kid #2 and his little three year old head.
 They kept coming up and sniffing him and then kept a safe (preschooler’s) arm length away.
 Perhaps they aren’t so empty-headed after all.

-Just don’t forget to tell ‘em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Whispering Pines Alpaca Farm

 Owners Bill and like to give a personalized tour.
-Please call ahead to schedule a visit and get directions!
+Please call ahead to schedule a visit and get directions.

-Nashville, Indiana 47448
+Nashville, IN 47448

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.